TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-02-04-attack-of-the-zip.md

 ### Zip Symlink Attacks 🖇

-There are several ways to build a malicious zip containing symlinks.
+Zip symlink attacks are just that: zip file attacks containing symlinks.
+There are several ways to build such a malicious zip.
 But before we continue, let's first clarify two types of symlinks in our arsenal:

 1. Symlink Files.
 This allows us to potentially *read* arbitrary files.[^root]
 2. Symlink Directories.
 This allows us to potentially *write files* to arbitrary folders.[^root]